 Global Trade: Top Five Questions Every Tech Decision Maker Should Ask When Evaluating Major Change

-Home / IT Blogs / Top 10 Ways to Improve End-User Experience
+Home / Insights / Blog / Top 10 Ways to Improve End-User Experience

 August 24, 2017 - by Manan Thakkar

 It is often said that developers must start with the customer experience and work back towards technology – not the other way around.
 And, well, that’s the absolute truth.
 User experience is everything, as it always has been.
 If a customer finds your website or app unexciting or perplexing, it’s likely they will choose a rival over you.
 In fact, Forrester Research reports that a “well-constructed user interface can increase the conversion rate of your website by up to 200% and a better UX design can achieve conversion rates of up to 400%.”
 With numbers like that, you can’t pass up improving your end-user experience.
 Let’s take a closer look at how you can achieve the strongest end-user experience, and how Synoptek can help.

 User experience always comes first.
 Your site or app has an enduring impact on a user – and whether that impression is good or bad can depend on many factors.
 We’ve assembled a list of 10 ways you can enrich your app and/or website to make it more valuable and supportive.

 User interface is like a joke – if you have to explain it, it’s not good enough!
 Usability helps users find what they need faster, and is the foundation of delightful experiences.
 Make sure to clearly label icons with defined functions.
 Choose an optimum font size.
 Ensure your application functions logically.
 Always remember that users do not have the time or patience to try to figure out how to navigate the application to accomplish tasks – intuitiveness is key!